openrewrite/rewrite-docs/reference/framework-provided-markers.md

 # Framework Provided Markers

-Not everything a [Recipe](/concepts-and-explanations/recipes.md) may wish to know about an [AST](/concepts-and-explanations/abstract-syntax-trees.md) is contained in the AST itself.
+Not everything a [Recipe](/concepts-and-explanations/recipes.md) may wish to know about an [LST](/concepts-and-explanations/lossless-semantic-trees.md) is contained in the LST itself.
-OpenRewrite attaches [Markers](/concepts-and-explanations/markers.md) to an AST provide Recipes access to relevant metadata.
+OpenRewrite attaches [Markers](/concepts-and-explanations/markers.md) to an LST provide Recipes access to relevant metadata.
 This document provides Recipe authors a reference for what metadata is available and how to access it.

 ## Accessing Provided Markers

-All markers described in this document are found on the root element of the AST.
+All markers described in this document are found on the root element of the LST.
-The root AST element varies by language, but they all implement the `SourceFile` interface.
+The root LST element varies by language, but they all implement the `SourceFile` interface.
 From anywhere in a [Visitor](/concepts-and-explanations/visitor.md) the cursor can be used to access the markers on the root element like so:

 ```java